Questions and Answers

 THE PROCESS FOR QUALIFYING

 Artists of any age can create compelling images — images that speak to all generations.
 True artistic achievement rarely follows a smooth bell curve over time.
-However, since Rediscovered Masters champions the lives and works of older and deceased artists, we’ve brought upon ourselves the need to bring some clarity to the issue.
+However, since RedM champions the lives and works of older and deceased artists, we’ve brought upon ourselves the need to bring some clarity to the issue.

 We want people to learn to really look at art, not merely at labels and ages.
 Significant art stands on its own regardless of the age of its maker.
 But ever since we entered the post-Warhol era, the art market has persistently labeled artists according to three absurdly broad age categories: Emerging, Mid Career, and Late Career.
 And, in the process, these designations have accentuated the dismaying fact that far too many accomplished but older artists have been passed over simply owing to what is often an annoying fascination with youth, thanks to clever marketing.

 In brief, Emerging Artists are simply those who have just begun their careers.
 After the next ten or even twenty years have elapsed, and they have gained some exhibitions and critical recognition, one day they find themselves surprised to read reviews stating that they have become Mid Career Artists.
 Therefore, purely from an age perspective, that means Late Career Artists are likely to be in their late fifties and older.
-While we are not rigid, this is the general starting age for artists on Rediscovered Masters.
+While we are not rigid, this is the general starting age for artists on RedM.

 Why the focus on Late Career Artists and Artist Estate Collections?